kamilosiou/testy/README.md

 # drone python tests
-This is a sample Drone test repository
+This is a simple Drone test repository